kudobuilder/kudo.dev/content/docs/cli.md

 `kubectl kudo update --instance dev-flink -p param=value`

-### Upgrade running operator from one version to another
+### Upgrade Running Operator from One Version to Another

 Following the same example from the previous section, having a `dev-flink` instance installed, we can upgrade it to a newer version with the following command:

 `kubectl kudo upgrade flink --instance dev-flink -p param=xxx`

-A new version of that operator is installed to the cluster and `upgrade` (or `deploy`) plan is started to roll out new flink pods.
+A new version of that operator is installed to the cluster and `upgrade` (or `deploy`) plan is started to roll out new Flink pods.

 At the same time, we're overriding the value of the parameter `param`.
 That is optional and you can always do it in a separate step via `kudo update`.